garyhtou/THERMAL/README.md

 The following dependencies need to be installed on the machine:

 - ActiveStorage requirement
-    - ImageMagick for image analysis and transformations
+    - libvips for image analysis and transformations
     - poppler for PDF previews
 - Tesseract for OCR